Assessment 2020 Task Force Members

-Dr. Boulet is Associate Vice President, Research and Data Resources, for the Foundation for Advancement of International Medical Education and Research (FAIMER®).
-He is also Assistant Vice President, Research and Evaluation, for the Educational Commission for Foreign Medical Graduates (ECFMG®).
+Dr. Boulet is Vice President for Research and Data Resources for both the Educational Commission for Foreign Medical Graduates (ECFMG) and the Foundation for Advancement of International Medical Education and Research (FAIMER).

 For the past 17 years, Dr. Boulet has worked on the development of performance-based credentialing assessments in medicine.
 He has published extensively in the field of medical education, focusing specifically on measurement issues pertaining to performance-based assessments, including objective structured clinical examinations (OSCEs) and various mannequin-based evaluation methodologies.
 Dr. Boulet currently serves on the editorial boards for Advances in Health Sciences Education: Theory and Practice, Education for Health, and Simulation in Healthcare.
 He is the deputy editor for Medical Education.